AlfaBetaBeta/AlfaBetaBeta/README.md

 ### Miscellanea

 Aside from learning, I like sharing the notions I have assimilated once they fully make sense to me (nothing makes you learn better than teaching).
 A little side project I have kept rolling is a series of video animations à la [3b1b](https://github.com/3b1b) about structural analysis and design.
-It is still under construction (involuntary pun) but once the first couple of videos are ripe, I will flesh out the repository here and upload those to a YouTube channel, hopefully not too far down the line.
+It is still under construction (involuntary pun) but once the first couple of videos are ripe, I will flesh out the repository here and start uploading those to a YouTube channel, hopefully not too far down the line.
 Here is a teaser if this topic tickles your curiosity:
 <p align="center">
   <img src ="https://github.com/AlfaBetaBeta/AlfaBetaBeta/blob/main/img/animation.gif" />
 </p>